Lie symmetries of generalized Burgers equations: application to boundary-value problems: Solution of a boundary-value problem using Lie symmetries

 The above procedure can be applied to the remaining cases that appear in Table 2.
-If we omit Case 9 which is the well-known Burgers equation, only in Cases 4 and 6 there exists a Lie symmetry that leaves the boundary and initial conditions invariant.
-However, the results for this case can be obtained from the above by setting $n=2$.
+If we omit Case 9 which is the well-known Burgers equation, and constant coefficient Case~4, only in Case 6 there exists a Lie symmetry that leaves the boundary and initial conditions invariant.
+However, the results for this case can be obtained from the above by setting $n=2$ and BVP~\eqref{BV_Eq_GenBurgers1} reduces to one with a constant coefficient governing equation.